 Laravel is a web application framework with expressive, elegant syntax.
 It's one of the most popular PHP frameworks today.

-Laraish brings the Laravel Framework into WordPress, which allow us to have all the benefits of Laravel.
-So you can create themes with less effort, more enjoyment!
+Laraish brings the Laravel Framework into WordPress, which allows us to have all the benefits of Laravel.
+So you can create themes with less effort and more enjoyment!

 The 99% of Laraish is just the regular full stack PHP Framework Laravel.
 So if you have never heard of it, you're going to want to take a look at it before you can go any further.